 5. Johnston Canyon Lower & Upper Falls, Banff National Park

 Johnston Canyon is one of the most-visited places in Banff, so plan to go early or late in the day, mid-week, or in the shoulder season for the best experience.
-No matter what time of year you visit, however, the catwalks along the cliffs make the hike extra scenic and exciting (donโt worry, there are railings so you want fall).
-Peer down at the creek below and keep an eye out for black swifts, rapids, and waterfalls.
-There are several sets of falls in the canyon!
-Donโt miss the Lower Falls viewing platform at the end of a small tunnel; it gets you close enough to the falls to feel mist on your face.
+Catwalks along the cliffs allow you to peer down at the creek and waterfalls below.
+Keep an eye out for endangered black swifts that nest in the canyon, and don’t miss the Lower Falls viewing platform at the end of a small tunnel; it gets you close enough to the falls to feel mist on your face.

 - Distance: 1.2 km to Lower Falls / 2.5 km to Upper Falls